jtflaten/fluctueat/README.md

 **ACCESSING VENDOR MODE**

-On the HomeMapVC, a user can access the login page for Vendor Mode by pressing “vendor”
+On the HomeMapVC, a user can access the login page for Vendor Mode by selecting the user's map marker, and tapping the info callout.

 ## VendorInfoVC
 the first vc the vendor will have access to will allow them to upload images and update the information about